 • It reflects the status of the student's current functional limitations.

-• A student may be asked to submit additional documentation related to the current impact of functional limitations on academic and other life activities.
+Students should present their documentation in a timely manner; however, gathering comprehensive documentation should not be a barrier to a student seeking support.
+A student may be asked to submit additional documentation related to the current impact of functional limitations on academic and other life activities if further information is required to make an accommodation determination.

 Physical Disability, Chronic Health Impairment, or Sensory Impairment